Updated February 18, 2022

 Workers who feel underpaid will lose their incentive to work and eventually quit.
 Almost 70% of workers cite low salary as the most likely reason to leave an employer, according to the HR and payroll company Paychex Worx.
 High wages attract high-quality employees, and fair pay ensures that they are motivated to work their best.

-Trends suggest that millennials are willing to work for less if given a chance to make an impact.
-Our research shows that money, regardless of age, is the primary driver when choosing an employer, though.
+In the past, many people have suggested that millennials are willing to work for less if given a chance to make an impact.
+While age does affect how much people value "making the world a better place," our research shows that money, regardless of age, is the primary driver when choosing an employer.